nwtime/ntpwww/content/en/archives/4.2.8-series/ntpdate.md

 <code>**-e _authdelay_**</code>

 : Specify the processing delay to perform an authentication function as the value <code>_authdelay_</code>, in seconds and fraction (see <code>ntpd</code> for details).
-This number is usually small enough to be negligible for most purposes, though specifying a value may improve timekeeping on very slow CPU's.
+This number is usually small enough to be negligible for most purposes, though specifying a value may improve timekeeping on very slow CPUs.

 <code>**-k _keyfile_**</code>